 - When the pastries or palmiers are golden brown, remove from the oven and let cool completely.

 - Store in an airtight container.

 - Spices - I did not use any spices here as I made these for another recipe.
 Cinnamon powder and a pinch of salt can be sprinkled along with sugar.

-- Sweet – I used less sugar and if one were to consume the palmiers as is, I would recommend adding at least another 1 tbsp of sugar.
+- Sweet - I used less sugar and if one were to consume the palmiers as is, I would recommend adding at least another 1 tablespoon of sugar.

 - Bake Time - I baked for 17 minutes in two different racks.
 Palmiers in the bottom rack got a nice golden brown color and caramelized sugar gave the palmiers a nice brown color.
 In the pictures, the cookies to the right were baked in the bottom rack.
 If baking in the middle rack, I would recommend baking for 18 minutes.

 Oven Temperature - Temperatures vary from oven to oven.
 Keep an eye on the palmiers 16 minutes into baking.

 This day in 2013: Mango Chocolate Marble Cake